Global Health Certificate Program

 Please note: The Global Health certificate program will not approve any course substitutions or waivers.
 The curriculum indicated below cannot be altered in any way for individual students.

-Students should check the JHSPH course directory to confirm when the course is offered, and students should also check for pre-requisites and whether instructor consent is required.
+Students should check the BSPH course directory to confirm when the course is offered, and students should also check for pre-requisites and whether instructor consent is required.

 |Elective Courses: Students must complete at least 6 credits of elective coursework|

 |PH.221.606||Training Methods and Continuing Education for Health Workers (typically offered online in Summer term)||4|

 |PH.221.612||Confronting the Burden of Injuries: A Global Perspective (typically offered onsite and online in 2nd term)||3|

 |PH.221.620||Applying Summary Measures of Population Health to Improve Health Systems (typically offered onsite in Summer Institutes and online in 2nd term)||3|

 |PH.221.624||Urban Health in Developing Countries (typically offered online in 4th term)||3|

 |PH.221.631||Evaluation Methods for Injury Interventions (typically offered online in 3rd term)||3|